 Monitors bigger than 27 inches in the budget price range generally don't offer the best performance.
 However, if you want the biggest possible size within your budget, check out the LG 32GN650-B, which you can also buy as the 32GN63T-B at different retailers, and both variants offer the same performance.
 It has the same 1440p resolution as the AOC Q27G3XMN, delivering the same amount of details, but because of its larger size, the pixel density is lower, so games and text aren't as sharp.

 Although there's smearing with fast-moving objects, it's still fine for casual gaming.
-While its VA panel displays deep blacks, which is good for gaming in dark rooms, it still doesn't deliver great HDR performance like the AOC, as it lacks a local dimming feature.
+While its VA panel displays deep blacks, which is good for gaming in dark rooms, it's much worse for HDR than the AOC, as it lacks a local dimming feature.
 You'd need to spend more to get a 32-inch monitor with better HDR performance anyway.

 Also, see our recommendations for the best 32-inch monitors.

 If you find the 16:9 aspect ratios of the monitors recommended above too narrow, there's a class of displays with wider ultrawide screens.
 These are great for an immersive gaming experience, as you can see more of your game at once.
-If that's what you're interested in, then look into the Dell S3422DWG.
+If that's what you're interested in, then look into the Dell S3422DWG, which you can also get directly from Dell's website.
 Although it costs more than other budget monitors, like the LG 32GN650-B/32GN63T-B, it's the price premium you'll have to pay for an ultrawide display.

 It's a decent gaming monitor that has typical gaming features, like a 144Hz refresh rate and VRR support.
-However, it has smearing with fast-moving objects, but it isn't as bad as on the LG.
-Besides that, it delivers decent enough picture quality for a low-cost monitor, as it gets bright enough to fight glare, and has good reflection handling.
-Also, it has a high contrast ratio to make blacks look fairly deep next to bright highlights.
+However, it has smearing with fast-moving objects, but less than on the LG.
+Besides that, it delivers decent enough picture quality for a low-cost monitor, as it gets bright enough to fight glare and has good reflection handling.
+Also, it has a high contrast ratio with good black levels, so blacks look fairly deep next to bright highlights.
 However, it lacks a local dimming feature to improve the picture quality.

 Also, see our recommendations for the best ultrawide gaming monitors.

-The ASUS ROG Strix XG27ACS is an entry-level gaming monitor that competes with the Dell G2724D and has nearly the same specs.
-It even has a few advantages over the Dell, such as better motion handling, but it also costs more.
+The ASUS ROG Strix XG27ACS is an entry-level gaming monitor that competes with the Dell Alienware AW2724DM.
+It has a few extra features, like a USB-C port, but it others performs similarly, and costs more than the Dell.

 See our reviewThe Dell Alienware AW2523HF is a 25-inch gaming monitor that has a higher 360Hz refresh rate than the ViewSonic XG2431.
 Although the Dell usually costs more than the ViewSonic, it's still worth getting when it's on sale if you want such a high refresh rate.